 GETTING STARTED

 Hi, it's Nicola here.
-If you've never commissioned a piece of custom jewelry, and I wager most of us haven't, I will tell you how David and I work.
+If you've never commissioned a piece of custom jewelry, and I wager most of us haven't, let me tell you how David and I work.

 We like to share photos of what's going on around the homestead, the changing seasons, the birds and the wildlife.
 Email works best for my image heavy emails. :) And we always love to see photos from your life as well.